Chaitu-07/OCR-Text-Converter-/READme.md

-Handwritten to Digital Text Recognition
+OCR Text Converter
 A hybrid application that combines Machine Learning and a Web Interface to extract and process text from images.
 It uses a Python-based deep learning module for the core text processing, with a Node.js backend API and a modern Vite + TailwindCSS frontend.

 ---

 📂 Project Structure
-Handwritten to Digital Text Recognition/
+OCR Text Converter/
 │
 ├── be/ # Backend (Node.js + TypeScript)
 ├── fe/ # Frontend (Vite + TailwindCSS + TypeScript)